 4. Do you have to go to your own doctor to get a medical marijuana card?

-To be considered, you can consult with your doctor, speak with Canna Care Docs, a medical marijuana evaluation center that has opened an office at 505 East Street in Pittsfield, or check out www.marijuanadoctors.com to search for area practitioners and other evaluation centers.
-Watch our interview with Marta Downing, COO of Canna Care Docs to learn more.
+To be considered, you can consult with your doctor, visit Canna Care Docs or MedWell, two medical marijuana evaluation centers that have opened in Pittsfield, or go to www.marijuanadoctors.com to search for area practitioners.
 For step-by-step instructions for registering as a patient with the Massachusetts Medical Use of Marijuana Program, click here.

 5. What are the qualifying conditions in Massachusetts?